duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_basic_tutorial.md

     "use strict";
 ```

 We begin by invoking an anonymous, immediately-executing function, which takes an object as input (i.e. the environment).
 This is better known as the JavaScript "[Module Pattern](http://www.addyosmani.com/resources/essentialjsdesignpatterns/book/#modulepatternjavascript)" and it ensures that any variables or functions created within our anonymous function do not affect the global scope.
 It also allows us to explicitly import anything from the outside environment, which we use to pass along the global scope into our `env` variable (you'll see this at the end), so we can still access and modify the global scope as needed.
 After creating our module, we then we turn on JavaScript's [Strict Mode](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions_and_function_scope/Strict_mode?redirectlocale=en-US&redirectslug=JavaScript%2FReference%2FFunctions_and_function_scope%2FStrict_mode) which also offers various benefits.
-You don't really need to understand the purpose of these first two lines to create a Spice instant answer, however they're both necessary and must be included when defining a Spice callback function.
+You don't really need to understand the purpose of these first two lines to create a Spice instant answer; however, they're both necessary and must be included when defining a Spice callback function.

 ## Define our Callback Function